priyanshps/identifyHelper/README.md

-# 🔗 Bitespeed Identity Reconciliation Backend
+# 🔗 Identity Reconciliation Backend

 This project implements a solution for **customer identity reconciliation** using `email` and `phoneNumber`.
 It ensures that different combinations of contact details (used by the same person) are correctly linked under a single identity.